Graduate Certificate in International Security

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Graduate Certificate in International Security is designed to provide students with the knowledge and skills relevant to understanding both traditional and emerging security challenges.
-It draws on a wide range of disciplinary fields including defence, international relations, strategic studies, political science, economics, environmental studies, law, business, public health, biology and demography.
+This course draws on a wide range of fields including defence, international relations, strategic studies, political science, economics, environmental studies, law, business, public health, biology and demography.

 To be awarded the Graduate Certificate in International Security, students must successfully complete:

 (a) 24 credit points of core units of study

 You may wish to work in Australian government agencies that deal with security issues, diplomacy, risk management, consulting for corporations and non-government organisations, and journalism.
 Our graduates can be found in roles in KPMG, the Australian Federal Police, the Department of Defence and the Lowy Institute, to name a few.

 Admission to candidature for the Graduate Certificate in International Security requires a bachelor’s degree from the University of Sydney, or an equivalent qualification.

 Australian citizens, permanent residents, New Zealand citizens, and holders of a permanent humanitarian visa, apply through the Faculty of Arts and Social Sciences - click on the 'Apply now' icon on this page to proceed with your application.

 Overseas applicants may apply: